influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/view-functions/transformations.md

 Transformation functions take a stream of tables as input, transform the data, and output a stream of tables.

 Each transformation function below covers **syntax**, including parameters to pass to the function, and **examples** of how to use the function.
-Examples use [NOAA water sample data](/influxdb/v2.4/reference/sample-data/#noaa-water-sample-data).
+Examples use [NOAA water sample data](/influxdb/v2.4/reference/sample-data/#noaa-water-sample-data) and data from [sample_test.txt](https://gist.github.com/sanderson/244e3dc2d778d5c37783483c6c2b548a).

 - [ABS()](#abs)
 - [ACOS()](#acos)